Welcome to the 3DF Zephyr tutorial series.

 Partial views of the object will be automatically discarded.

-“Full view” means that the photo and mask must see the object in its entirety, like the following example:
+“Full view” means that the photo and mask must see the object in its entirety, as the following example:

-You can set the shape from silhouette as:
+You can set the “Shape from silhouette” (2) as:

 Make sure to set the discretization level accordingly to the desired dense point cloud.
 Usually, medium or high works well enough.
 Higher discretization levels may take a very long time.